Mabel Tylecote: Biography

 She was on the (Manchester) Committee of the Free German League of Culture in Great Britain, founded by published by German and Austrian refugee organisations and supportive British groups, including Albert Einstein, the artist Oskar Kokoschka, writer Thomas Mann and actress Sybil Thorndike.
 The League had its own publishing company, Inside Nazi Germany, and a major artist, John Heartfield, producing most of its illustrative material.

 Tylecote served as a Manchester City Councilor (1940-1951) and Stockport City Councilor (1956-1963), and stood as a Labour Parliamentary candidate at five parliamentary elections from 1938 to 1955, in Fylde, Middleton and Prestwich, and Norwich South.

 She remained very attached to Victoria University, but actively supported the former Mechanics' Institute (Manchester Metropolitan University (MMU) since 1970), where she was a member of the council.
-The MMU awarded her a life fellowship in 1973, and a building of the MMU bears her name.
+MMU awarded her a life fellowship in 1973, and one of their buildings used to bear her name until it was demolished and replaced by Grosvenor East building in 2020.

 Tylecote was made a DBE in 1966.
 She received an honorific degree from Victoria University of Manchester in 1978.

 Her husband died in 1965.
 Tylecote moved back to Manchester later in life.
 She died at her home, in Whalley Range, on 31 January 1987.